 The financial crisis provides a natural experiment for testing theoretical predictions of the equity underwriter's role following an initial public offering.
 Clients of Bear Stearns, Lehman Brothers, Merrill Lynch, and Wachovia saw their stock prices fall almost 5 percent, on average, on the day it appeared that these institutions might collapse.
-Representing a loss in equity value of almost \$3 billion, the decline was more than 2 percent lower than the abnormal return predicted of other newly public companies.
+The decline was more than 1 percent lower than the abnormal return of other newly public companies, representing a loss in equity value of almost \$3 billion.
 The price impact was worse for companies with fewer monitors, suggesting that underwriters play an important role in monitoring newly public companies.
-There is no evidence that the abnormal price decrease was related to the role of the underwriter as market maker, lender, or counterparty to investors.
+The negative abnormal return remains even after adding controls for the role of the underwriter as market maker, lender and counterparty to investors.